jackharrisonmohr/cs554_crypto_bot/README.md

-# cs554_crypto_bot
-bitcoin trading bot based on social media sentiment analysis
+Analyzes data from Reddit to feed a crypto trading bot which trades based on sentiment around blockchain-related posts.